StephanieDefresnes/TwX-Excel/README.md

 Wordpress plugins intended to export Caldera Forms plugins entries in .xls format.
 Developed in OOP.

-Developed for specific needs in text, checkbox and radio fields, this plugin needs to be tested for all other types of field.
+Developed for specific needs, this plugin needs to be tested for all configurations.

 Translated into French and Spanish.